Matteo-Sperti/IoTomatoes/Doc/README.md

-# Documetatation for the project
+# Documentation for the project